Data storage technologies keep getting better, but storage vendors may just be up to their old tricks.

 It seems somehow strange to be publishing my inaugural column in Storage magazine’s last issue of 2011.
 So much ink has already seen paper (or pixels have been seen on screens) over the last 11 months: articles and columns expressing findings, theories and opinions about the value and benefits of, or limitations and challenges posed by, contemporary data storage products and the way we use them today.
 The situation sets the bar pretty high for another voice entering the fray to contribute something that will add real value to the discussion already in progress.

 Equally disconcerting is the fact that I’m writing this column in a hotel room in Newton, Mass., not far from the Hopkinton home of the storage hardware market share leader, EMC.
 Anyone familiar with my work knows my views, which tend to be quite critical of both EMC’s products and their marketing and sales techniques.
 These views largely pre-date the burgeoning “gilded age” of storage in which a handful of behemoth vendors have gobbled up most of the smaller fry, reducing the options available to consumers for solving storage challenges in the process.
 I’ve had other axes to grind with Hopkinton over my 30-year-plus career in IT, and have been open and vociferous in expressing my views.
-Frankly, I was surprised and intrigued to be offered a column in this magazine under the circumstances
+Frankly, I was surprised and intrigued to be offered a column in this magazine under the circumstances since the advertising revenue that keeps the publication afloat comes from precisely those vendors with whose products I so frequently find fault.

 All of the above notwithstanding, I thank you, readers, for indulging me with some of your time and I promise to try not to waste any of it.
 I understand the challenges that most of you are facing.
 You’re shouldering the work of what used to be many, tasked with delivering ever higher service levels to your businesses with ever shrinking budgets, and at the same time endeavoring to wrangle a bunch of disparate storage technologies into some sort of coherent and manageable resource.